-The 60.1 dB attenuator was divided into one 27.35 dB $\Pi$ attenuator links 32.75 dB.
-When the closest values for the resistors had been chosen, using $56\Omega$ as shunt resistors and $56\Omega$ in series, the final attenuation was 53.66 dB for the two links according to the simulation, seen in ???.
-The input and output resistance was section 5.3
+The 60.1 dB attenuator was divided into one 27.35 dB Π attenuator link, the same as used in the 54.7 dB attenuator, preceded by a 32.75 dB Π link with 1000Ω in-impedance.
+When the closest values for the resistors had been chosen, using 56Ω as parallel resistors and 56Ω as series resistor, the final attenuation was 60.33 dB for the two links according to the simulation, seen in Figure 4.6a.
+The attenuator was then realized as seen in Figure 4.6c, based on the maximum voltages and powers.